explorigin/Rocket/doc/methods.rst

 The *app_info* property for the WSGIWorker should be a dictionary containing the following:

 * wsgi_app: an instance of the WSGI application Rocket should serve.
-* futures: a boolean value to include experimental futures_ environment variables.
-See below for more details.
+* futures: a boolean value to include experimental futures environment variables.
+See extras_ for more details.

 .. _WSGIWorker_environment_variables: